MCFpy/mcf/docs/source/user_guide/estimation.rst

     my_mcf.train(training_df)
     results, _ = my_mcf.predict(training_df)

-You can access the estimated :math:`\textrm{GATE's}` and their standard errors through their corresponding entries in the dictionary that is returned by the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method:
+You can access the estimated :math:`\textrm{GATE's}` and their standard errors through their corresponding entries in the dictionary that is returned by the :py:meth:`~mcf_main.ModifiedCausalForest.predict` method:

 .. code-block:: python